Toe and foot osteoarthritis – causes, diagnosis, and treatment

 Osteoarthritis in the toes or osteoarthritis in the feet affect mobility differently for everyone and can be restrictive for someone who is used to being physically active.
 Most forms of osteoarthritis improve if the person affected carries out some form of physical activity.
 This may sound slightly contradictory, as many runners suffer from osteoarthritis and they are physically active.
 Correct training exercises carried out in the right way provide long-term relief of symptoms and improved life for many osteoarthritis sufferers.
 The problem with osteoarthritis in the toes, however, is that it is often extremely painful to exercise as the strain and the movement are specifically on the feet.
 The good news is that movement does not exacerbate the problem, even if it hurts.

-Other treatment methods for osteoarthritis in the toes
+Other treatment methods for toe and foot osteoarthritis

 If you are affected by osteoarthritis, it is important to recognize that it is a disease that can’t be cured, however most people with it can find strategies to reduce the pain and the discomfort that it causes.